 Starting preventive treatment for opportunistic infections.

-Public health guidelines recommend starting on preventive antiretroviral therapy if CD4 counts are under 200, whether or not you have symptoms.
-This is a later stage of HIV infection called AIDS (acquired immunodeficiency syndrome).
-Some doctors start therapy earlier, when the CD4 count reaches 350 to 500 or if you have a newly acquired infection.
+Public health guidelines recommend starting on preventive antiretroviral therapy for all HIV positive patients whether or not there are symptoms.
 If therapy is effective, your CD4 count should go up or become stable.

 Most doctors recommend starting medication for opportunistic infections at these levels: